 Referral to Living Well can be made by a community nurse, a Macmillan team member, GP or consultant, or any other healthcare professional involved in your care.
 You can use the referral forms at the bottom of this page.

 Live and Learn

 Live and Learn is an informal drop-in service available to anyone affected by a life-limiting or long-term health condition.
 This includes families, carers and people who have been bereaved.
 It provides an opportunity to meet people in a similar circumstance and gain informal support from hospice staff and local community healthcare professionals.
-The drop-in sessions take place weekly in Inverness and monthly in Caithness.
+The drop-in sessions take place weekly in Inverness.
 Anyone can drop in throughout the day, there is no need for a referral to attend Live and Learn.

 A typical day at Netley Day Therapy Centre

 We need to raise over £7,000 every day to support the delivery of Hospice services across the Highlands.